bjarneo/kissh/README.md

 To create a new theme:

-1. Copy an existing theme file to a new name, e.g., `cp ~/.kissh/themes/simple.theme.sh ~/.kissh/themes/mytheme.theme.sh`.
+1. Copy an existing theme file to a new name, e.g., `cp ~/.kissh/themes/clean.theme.sh ~/.kissh/themes/mytheme.theme.sh`.
 2. Customize `~/.kissh/themes/mytheme.theme.sh` to your liking.
-3. Change the `export KISSH_THEME="mytheme"` line in your `.bashrc`.
+3. Change `export KISSH_THEME="mytheme"` in your `.bashrc`.

 ## Philosophy